Domestic Violence Prevention Programmes

 Domestic Violence Prevention Programmes (DVPPs) have traditionally only worked with males and adopted a ‘one size fits all’ approach.
 Since 2016 we have expanded our model to work with all individuals showing signs of being abusive in their relationships.
 We have developed partnerships with Aurora New Dawn and Baseline Connections to develop new strands of the service.
 Aurora New Dawn host the Serial Priority Perpetrator Coordinator and Baseline Connections deliver some of the Assertive Outreach to clients with multiple and complex needs.
 This work has been evaluated by Southampton University under the Domestic Abuse Prevention Partnership.
 This evaluation is available here.

-We take both self and agency referrals for all adults aged 18 years old regardless of gender.
+We take both self and agency referrals for all adults aged over 16 years old regardless of gender.
 We embed behaviour change by provision of holistic services that include integrated care pathways and age appropriate interventions to ‘skill build’ clients.
 Robust assessment ensures clients are matched to suitable interventions which include:

 For those not ready to engage in behaviour change due to complex needs.
 We engage clients to address vulnerabilities that can hinder sustained behaviour change.
 Individuals are supported to access specialist services such as mental health, substance misuse and housing.
 Following ongoing assessment clients can progress to behaviour change work.
 Baseline Connections deliver the Assertive Outreach alongside The Hampton Trust Specialist Practitioners.